sinablk/sinablk.github.io/README.md

 ### Issues
-* Would like to only show `Ali Sina's Page` as title of main page and then for every other page, show ` Page Title | Ali Sina`.
 * Need to fix the top margin of the `About` dropdown screen for mobile.
 * Need to make the SCSS more modular.
 * The social sharing links haven't been fully tested.